kobo/groovyserv/doc/README.en.txt

 * -l option (listen TCP port) cannot be used.

-* Environment variables when groovyserver started are used instead of those of groovyclient starting.
-Especially CLASSPATH, it might be critical.
+* Environment variables when groovyclient is invoked is not used.

-* For the same reason, -cp(classpath) option is not available when using groovyclient.[now working]
+  Especially, CLASSPATH is not used.
+You have to specify it to -cp option of groovyclient.

-* A standard output and a standard input cannot be treated from a new thread.[now working]
+* Standard output and standard input cannot be treated from a new thread.[now working]

-* Exit status 201 is reserved.
-When the Groovy script System.exit(201), the status of the script is regarded as 1.
+* Exit status '201' is reserved.
+If yo want to exit the Groovy script by status 201, for example "System.exit(201)", the status is converted to fixed number '1' (same as System.exit(1)).

 ===================
 groovyserver Options